 The Grand Prix used to be held towards the start of the season, but switched to the back-end of the calendar in 2004, and has since seen multiple championships decided in highly dramatic races.
 Fernando Alonso, Kimi Raikkonen, Lewis Hamilton and Sebastian Vettel have all been crowned World Champions at this track.

 The Brazilian Grand Prix has seen some controversy in recent years, with drivers and team personnel falling victim to a spate of targeted robberies.
 With Brazil’s struggling economy, the future of the Brazilian Grand Prix always seems to have some doubt over it.
-Despite the threat of a new track in Rio de Janeiro, and the 2020 event being cancelled due to the coronavirus pandemic, Interlagos is expected to appear on the schedule once again in 2021, this time with the new title of the Sao Paulo Grand Prix.
+Despite the threat of a new track in Rio de Janeiro, and the 2020 event being cancelled due to the coronavirus pandemic, Interlagos appeared on the schedule once again in 2021, this time with the new title of the Sao Paulo Grand Prix.
 In November 2020, the governor of Sao Paulo revealed that race organisers had signed a new five-year deal to keep the track on the calendar.